Deep learning via message passing algorithms based on belief propagation: Numerical results

+Here we show instead that our message passing schemes are naturally prone to learn multiple tasks sequentially, mitigating the characteristic memory issues of the gradient-based schemes without the need for explicit modifications.
 As a prototypical experiment, we sequentially trained a multi-layer neural network on $6$ different versions of the MNIST dataset, where the pixels of the images have been randomly permuted \citep{goodfellow2013empirical}, giving a fixed budget of $40$ epochs on each task.
-As a representative architecture, we present the results for a two hidden layer neural network with $2001$ units on each layer (see Appendix~\ref{sec:params_archi} for the implementation details of BP).
+We present the results for a two hidden layer neural network with $2001$ units on each layer (see Appendix~\ref{sec:params_archi} for details).
 As can be seen in Fig.~\ref{Fig:cl_bpi_vs_sgd_H2001}, at the end of the training the BP algorithm is able to reach good generalization performances on all the tasks.
-We compared the BP performance with BinaryNet, which is in general much more adapt to progressively learn new datasets than standard SGD with continuous weights (see e.g. the discussion in~\citep{Laborieux2021}).
-As we show in Fig.~\ref{Fig:cl_bpi_vs_sgd_H2001}, one can leverage the BinaryNet performances by lowering the learning rate, but this comes at the cost of poor single-task generalization.
-While our BP implementation is not competitive with ad-hoc techniques specifically designed for this problem, these results are encouraging and we are currently investigating a simple modification of the marginals update equations (in the spirit of~\citep{Laborieux2021}) that we believe can set message passing as a competitive technique for the continual learning task.
+We compared the BP performance with BinaryNet, which already performs better than SGD with continuous weights (see the discussion in~\citet{Laborieux2021}).
+While our BP implementation is not competitive with ad-hoc techniques specifically designed for this problem, it beats non-specialized heuristics.
+Moreover, we believe that specialized approaches like the one of~\citet{Laborieux2021} can be adapted to message passing as well.